felipefelixarias/OPAM/docs/index.rst

 OPAM's API documentation
 ================================
-OPAM, or occupancy prediction and annotation for maps, is a library for learning and analyzing motion patterns in environments with a binary traversability maps.
+OPAM, or occupancy prediction and annotation for maps, is a library for learning and analyzing motion patterns in environments with traversability maps.

 For a walkthrough, check out the tutorials.